-Income from the Company's equity investment in NRP for the three and six months ended June 30, 2003 represents the Company's share of NRP's earnings for the period from March 1, 2003 through May 31, 2003 and the period from December 1, 2002 through May 31, 2003, respectively.
+Income from the Company's equity investment in NRP represents the Company's share of NRP's earnings for the period from December 1, 2002 through February 28, 2003.
 As disclosed in the Company's annual report, the Company accounts for income from its investment in NRP on a one-month lag.